human-centered-ai-lab/CARVIS-WSI/README.md

 Also make sure to have write permissions to the export directory! \
 The `-c` parameter can be left away if no specific CSV file is desired.
 The container will take automatically the mounted `/data/` directory as input.
 If you want to specify one file, assume you are already in the mounted directory. \
 All the other parameters are working like described in the table down below.

+With the `-u` flag a user or user id can be specifyed.
+This solves permission issues with the exported files by running the process inside the container with this specifyed user. \
+If you don't have a special need for this you can leave it like it is and don't have to worry about it.

 ### Input parameters and their usage:
 | Option | Description |